 Patient view: "I'm a 48-year-old woman, got one daughter and 4 grandkids.
 I got referred to the service by my GP from my local medical centre.
 I was addicted to prescription drugs, and I was put on these tablets by a private doctor just before Christmas 2021.
-I couldn't afford to go see that doctor because of Christmas so I turned to the
+I couldn't afford proceed to doctor because of Christmas so I turned to the